rimmderes/cheatsheet_git/cheetsheet_git.md

             & Documents cd Zoom - moves from Documents folder to Zoom (cd alone takes you back to the home directory)
         - cd .. = move up one directory
-        - cd - = reurn to folder when you have accidently gone off it
+        - cd - = return to folder when you have accidently gone off it